 Perhaps, you live in a beautiful environment with lakes, beaches, or forests nearby where you have endless hiking trails to explore.
 Or you can make it a combined hobby with traveling where you travel to all the National Parks of your State or country to explore hiking trails.
 Probably the first investment for this hobby you want to do is get yourself good quality hiking shoes.

 Reading is the cheapest way to travel.
 While you’re reading a book, you travel to another world without leaving your seat.

 It’s a cheap hobby in retirement, because there are so many books out there, and it doesn’t have to cost you a lot of money to read.
-You can loan books from your local library; you can subscribe to Kindle that will give you “free” access to millions of book titles on your E-reader.
-Or you can ask access to your family, friends, or neighbors’ personal book library if you’re done reading all of your own books.
+You can loan books from your local library; you can subscribe to Amazon Kindle that will give you “free” access to millions of book titles on your E-reader.

 - It helps you relax